moonstar-x/old-server-setup/docs/discord-bots/tts-bot.md

 In here, change the settings to your own liking.

-After everything has been set-up, you can start the bot by inputting:
+After everything has been set up, you can start the bot by inputting:

 ``` text
 npm start